cloud-infra-engineer/IGA--Identity-Lifecycle-Lab/README.md

 directly reducing the compliance risk described above.

 ## Scope Note
+This project focuses on the core mechanics of identity governance and lifecycle automation â€” specifically, automated Joiner-Mover-Leaver (JML) provisioning and deprovisioning.

-This project focuses on core IGA lifecycle mechanics.
-Access reviews and broader identity governance features are covered separately in the Entra ID Governance project, once fully integrated in the hybrid enterprise (Project 3).
+Deliberately out of scope for this project: access reviews, entitlement certification, and broader identity governance features.
+These are covered separately in a later project using Entra ID Governance, once integrated into the full hybrid enterprise environment.
+This scoping decision keeps each project focused and demonstrable in depth, rather than attempting to cover every IAM capability shallowly across a single lab.